prysmaticlabs/documentation/website/docs/advanced/builder.md

 ### Prioritizing local blocks

-`--local-block-value-boost` flag is a float64 value that provides an additional percentage to multiply local block value.
+`--local-block-value-boost` flag is a float64 value that provides an additional percentage to multiply the local block value.
 Use builder block if: `builder_bid_value * 100 > local_block_value * (local-block-value-boost + 100)`.
 This will encourage your setup to use the local execution if the value earned is not above your threshold, helping to mitigate censorship concerns.

 ## 3. Is builder configured?